rdamashek/Generativeprocess/README.md

 This note explains how to interact and callaborate on the Generative Process within Obsidia.

 ## General Information
+If you don't already have a Github account, please sign up for one.
+This will allow you to create a copy of the information and modify it without worrying that the edits are permanent.
+You will also need to install Git if you do not alread have it.
+Instrutions on this process are below.

+### Content
 - Group work is stored in a repository under the GithubOrg "SoCoDoJo": https://github.com/SoCoDoJo
 - The repo on this org that we are working from is called "Generativeprocess": https://github.com/SoCoDoJo/Generativeprocess